neko-kai/izumi-petstore/README.md

 IdeaLingua
 ----------

-**IdeaLingua** – is an interface definition language and RPC system.

-IdeaLingua lets you wire together distributed systems written in any support language!
+[IdeaLingua](https://github.com/pshirshov/izumi-r2) is an RPC framework that lets you effortlessly wire together distributed applications with components that may be written in any supported language!<br/>

-At the moment we support the following languages:
+You can find out more at [our website](https://github.com/pshirshov/izumi-r2)!

 Language Support Matrix
 -----------------------

+At the moment we support following languages:

 | Language / Platform | Server | Client  |
 |-----------|----------------------------|----------------------------|